Thao Thep Krasattri and Thao Si Sunthon: Early life

 Khun Ying Chan, or Lady Chan, was born around 1735 and her younger sister Lady Muk was born around 1737 on Thalang (Phuket) Island during the reign of King Borommokot of Ayutthaya (r.
 1733 – 1758).
 Their father was Chom Rang the local leader of Thalang Baan Khien.
 Their mother was a Malay woman by the name of Masia.
 Masia, according to the Thalang Chronicles composed in 1914, claimed descent from "Marhum" or a Sultan of Kedah.
 Masia moved from Kedah to Thalang where she met Chom Rang the local leader and married him.
 Three daughters and two sons were born from the union including Lady Chan and Lady Muk.

 In the 18th century, there were two major settlements on Phuket Island; Thalang Baan Khien and Thalang Baan Don.
 Thalang Baan Khien was ruled by Chom Rang and Thalang Baan Don was ruled by Chom Thau.
 Chom Rang and Chom Thau were half-brothers who shared the same father but different mothers.

 Lady Chan first married to Muen Si Phakdi, a minor local official.
 With him she had a daughter, Lady Prang, and a son, Thien.
-After Meun Si Phakdi had died, Lady Chan was remarried to Phra Phimol, the governor of Kraburi.
+After Muen Si Phakdi had died, Lady Chan was remarried to Phra Phimol, the governor of Kraburi.
 With him she had another three daughters and two sons.

 Thonburi period

 After the Fall of Ayutthaya in 1767, Thalang came under the regime of Chao Phraya Nakhon Nu, who established himself as the ruler of Southern Thailand based on Nakhon Si Thammarat.
 King Taksin of Thonburi defeated Chao Phraya Nakhon Nu in 1769 and shortly after Phra Phimol, husband of Lady Chan, was made the governor of Thalang.
 Thongphun, a cousin of Lady Chan (who was the son of Chom Thau) was made the vice-governor of Thalang.
 Francis Light, a British merchant, arrived to settle at Thalang in 1772 and became a close family friend to Lady Chan and Phra Phimol.

 In 1782, at the end of Thonburi Period, the new Bangkok court sent Phraya Thammatrailok as the new governor of Takua Pa and the surrounding vicinities.
 In 1785, during the Burmese–Siamese War of 1785–1786 or the Nine Armies' War, Phraya Thammatrailok ordered Lady Chan arrested for an unknown accusation for trial at Pak Phra.
 When Lady Chan had been taken to Pak Phra, the Burmese general Wungyi led a Burmese force of 3,000 men to attack Takua Pa.
 The Burmese took Takua Pa and Pak Phra and Phraya Thammatrailok was killed in battle.
-Lady Chan then, amidst confusion, returned to Thalang were she received warning from Francis Light about the imminent Burmese Invasion of Thalang.
+Lady Chan then, amidst confusion, returned to Thalang where she received warning from Francis Light about the imminent Burmese Invasion of Thalang.